– The estimated reading time is 6 min.

 Author

-Fortunately, the Vikings have a high-tech tool to help them analyze the steps they should take in their quest for next year’s championship.
+In assessing what happened last season and analyzing what steps they should take to make a championship push, the entire Vikings staff — from coaches to scouts to the front office — is using technology as a key component of its evaluation.
+Fortunately, the team has a powerful tool at their disposal to help with the process.
 Viper is a proprietary platform the Vikings designed in partnership with Microsoft using Azure technology.
 It is a cloud-based, fully customizable, in-house video review system the team is frequently updating and refining to meet the organization’s specific needs — from weekly adjustments driven by the coaching staff to optimizing the latest tech to help find an edge in player evaluation based on recommendations by the scouting department.

 “I’m evaluating offensive players, defensive players, special teams players — all these guys on our roster,” Minnesota coach Kevin O’Connell says.
 “How do we make sure this is seamless for me to compare across the board and really look at data in a way I would have never been able to do?”